adammurdoch/gradle-groovy-eclipse-compiler/README.md

 What is it?
 -----------

-A Gradle plugin that configures the Java and Groovy plugins to use the Groovy Eclipse compiler instead of the javac and groovyc compilers.
+A Gradle plugin that configures the Java and Groovy plugins to use the Groovy Eclipse compiler instead of the default javac and groovyc compilers.

 Building
 --------

 You'll need to use Gradle 0.9-rc-1.
 It does not work with earlier or later Gradle releases.

-Run `gradle install` to build the plugin into the local maven repository.
+Run `gradle install` to build the plugin and install it into the local maven repository.

 Using the plugin
 ----------------

 The plugin works with Gradle 0.9-rc-1.
-To use it, you need to
+To use it, you need to:

 1.  load the plugin from the local maven repository using a `buildscript { }` section
 2.  apply the `groovy-eclipse` plugin.
 3.  apply any of the `java', `java-base`, `groovy` or `groovy-base` plugins.
 The plugin does not do anything on its own